AprilLee11/ExpressAPI/README.md

 ## Deployed to
 https://drugpatient.herokuapp.com
-(It provides only API, there is not view.)
+(It provides only API, there is not view)

 ## API Documentation